 “Awareness is the greatest agent for change.”
 Eckhart Tolle

-Since the liking and wanting systems have an oil and water type relationship.
-How can we fuse them?
+The liking and wanting systems have an oil and water type relationship.
+So, how can we fuse them?
 The answer is, add an emulsifier.
 Create a self-insight association that updates the reward system.

 Fuse Exercise Routines with a Natural Setting.

 Studies have shown those who exercise in natural environments vs. indoor settings have a better sense of feeling revitalization, having more energy, and decreases in tension, depression, anxiety, and stress.